 Interdependent units are required to meet deadlines and objectives that contribute to a common goal.

-coordination by plan
+Define coordination by mutual adjustment.

 A formal relationship created among independent organizations with the purpose of joint pursuit of mutual goals.

-An organization in which top management ensures that there is consensus about the direction in which the business is heading.
+A type of organization in which top management ensures that there is consensus about the direction in which the business is heading.